East Asian Jews: Japan

 The first confirmed contacts between the Japanese and people of Jewish ancestry began during the Age of Discovery (16th century) with the arrival of European travelers and merchants (primarily the Portuguese and Dutch).
 However, it wasn't until 1853, with the arrival of Commodore Matthew Perry following the Convention of Kanagawa ending Japan's "closed-door" foreign policy that Jewish families began to settle in Japan.
 The first recorded Jewish settlers arrived at Yokohama in 1861 establishing a diverse community consisting of 50 families (from various Western countries) as well as the building of the first synagogue in Japan.
 By 1957 there were only 15 Jewish families left in Yokohama.

 During World War II, Japan was regarded as a safe refuge from the Holocaust, despite being a part of the Axis and an ally of Germany.
 During World War II, Jews trying to escape Poland could not pass the blockades near the Soviet Union and the Mediterranean Sea and were forced to go through the neutral country of Lithuania (which was occupied by belligerents in June 1940, starting with the Soviet Union, then Germany, and then the Soviet Union again).

 Currently, there are several hundred Jewish families living in Tokyo, and a small number of Jewish families in Kobe and Yokohama.
 A small number of Jewish expatriates of other countries live throughout Japan, temporarily, for business, research, a gap year, or a variety of other purposes.
 There are occasionally Jewish members of the United States armed forces serving on Okinawa and in the other American military bases throughout Japan.

+Mongolia

+Jewish presence in Mongolia started in the late 19th century, when Jewish traders settled in from Russia.
+In June 1921, the already small Jewish population of Mongolia were killed under the orders of Russian Baron Roman von Ungern-Sternberg.
+Today, the Jewish population of Mongolia is extremely small in number.
+There is no synagogue in Mongolia, although Israeli businessman Yair Jacob Porat’s home serves as a makeshift synagogue.